Experienced Employment Lawyer in Discrimination Cases

 State and federal laws prohibit Maryland employers from discriminating against employees who fall into any of a number of different protected classes.
 The Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1967 (ADEA), and various other statutes prohibit discrimination in employment based upon an employee’s age, disability, family responsibilities, genetic status, marital status, national origin, political opinion, pregnancy, race, religion, sex, or sexual orientation.
 Employers who discriminate can face financial liability and other consequences, and employees who are subjected to discrimination in the workplace are entitled to seek financial compensation for the harm their employer causes.
 If you believe you were discriminated against by your employer, speak with the skilled Annapolis discrimination lawyers of Smithey Law Group LLC today.

-Choose Experienced Maryland Discrimination Attorneys
+Choose Experienced Maryland Workplace Discrimination Lawyers

 Attorney Joyce E. Smithey and her team of talented legal professionals bring more than 18 years of employment law experience to representing clients in discrimination-related matters.
 They have extensive experience in litigation, Equal Employment Opportunity Commission (EEOC) claims, and other administrative matters involving allegations of the workplace and job-related discrimination, regularly representing both employers and employees.